mort-sh/docs/documentation/SvelteKit.md

 - `memory`: the amount of memory available to the function.
 Defaults to `1024` Mb, and can be decreased to `128` Mb or [increased](https://vercel.com/docs/concepts/limits/overview#serverless-function-memory) in 64Mb increments up to `3008` Mb on Pro or Enterprise accounts
 - `maxDuration`: [maximum execution duration](https://vercel.com/docs/functions/runtimes#max-duration) of the function.
 Defaults to `10` seconds for Hobby accounts, `15` for Pro and `900` for Enterprise
 - `isr`: configuration Incremental Static Regeneration, described below

+Configuration set in a layout applies to all the routes beneath that layout, unless overridden at a more granular level.

 If your functions need to access data in a specific region, it's recommended that they be deployed in the same region (or close to it) for optimal performance.